microsoft/vs-threading/doc/analyzers/VSTHRD010.md

-# VSTHRD010 Use VS services from UI thread
+# VSTHRD010 Invoke single-threaded types on Main thread

 Acquiring, casting, or invoking Visual Studio services should be done after ensuring that your code is running on the UI thread.